devops-demo2024/simple/README.md

 ## Update code to trigger jenkins
 Following commands to update sample code:
 > Use vi to change the MIN_VALUE to a digit between 200 and 500.
-> vi instruction:
-> press i to enter edit mode in vi
+> - press i to enter edit mode in vi
-> press esc to exit edit mode
+> - press esc to exit edit mode
-> type :wq to save and quit vi
+> - type :wq to save and quit vi
 ```
 cd demo
 vi src/main/java/com/example/demo/TestApi.java